funsocietyirc/MrNodeBot/README.md

 # MrNodeBot
 ## Install Steps
 - npm install
-- cp mv sample.env to .env
+- copy config.js.sample to config.js
-- get various api keys, refer to the .env file for information
-- fill in .env file
+- go through configuration and adjust
 - node index.js

 ### Due to this bot requiring NickServ for its validation of access levels